mozilla/irlpodcast/README.md

 `https://stage.irlpodcast.org/`

-A notice will be posted in `#www-notify` on IRC when the push has completed.
+A notice will be posted in `#irlpodcast-notify` on Slack when the push has completed.

 ## Pushing to production

 Episode deployments typically happen at 6AM PT on the publish date.
-Please post in #irl-site-redesign (private channel) or DM @michaela when you push so she know's it's been successful.
+Please post in #irl-site-redesign (private channel) on Slack, or DM @michaela when you push so she know's it's been successful.

 It is responsibility of the person who codes the episode to find someone to push if 6AM PT is too early for them.
 All members of MozMEAO are happy to do this.